Can you survive pitching multiple times in a single day?

 It will go one of three ways, so know the possibilities ahead of time:

 - Best case scenario, an agent says, “This sounds great.
 Send me a query letter and samples chapers.”
-If this happens, don’t leap across the table and give the agent a bear hug.
+If this happens, do NOT leap across the table and give the agent a bear hug.
 Simply say, “Thanks.
 A pleasure.”
-Then go back to your manuscript, your query draft, and other supporting materials, and refine the hell out of them before sending in anything.
+Then stand up and turn around calmly.
+Go back to your manuscript, your query draft, and other supporting materials, and refine the hell out of them before sending in anything.

 - Worst case scenario, an agent says, “Thanks for sharing your idea.
 It’s not for me, but someone else will love it.
 Good luck … Next?”
 If this happens, say, “Thanks.”
 Then go back to your logline.
 Tweak it.
 Work on problems in your manuscript.
-Pitch again.
+Pitch to another agent.

 - Something in the middle, an agent says, “Well, I’m a little concerned about [aspect of your novel you discussed], but … send me a query and sample chapters after you have addressed this issue.”
 If this happens, do exactly what the agent says.
 Seriously, folks.
-Advice from an agent is worth its weight in gold.
+Advice from an agent is solid gold.

 Phew!
-So there are your survival tips, though after several rounds, pitching becomes sort of fun and you may not need ’em!
-Once you’ve finished a slam or series of scheduled pitches, though, be sure to take yourself out for a celebratory meal, hopefully with a writing buddy!
+So there are your survival tips.
+After several rounds, though, pitching becomes sort of fun and you may not need them!
+No matter what, once you’ve finished a slam or series of scheduled pitches, take yourself out for a celebratory meal, hopefully with a writing buddy!

 As always, let us know how your writing projects are coming along!
 Comment below with your ideas and experiences!